-The French law of March 27, 2017 requires parent companies and ordering companies develop and implement of a Duty of Care plan.
-The Code of Commerce specifically calls for Group Duty of Care measures to be described in a comprehensive due diligence plan that covers the following 5 core components:
+The French duty of care law of March 27, 2017 requires parent companies and ordering companies develop and implement of a Duty of Care plan.
+The regulatory details specifically call for Group Duty of Care measures to be described in a comprehensive due diligence plan that covers the following 5 core components:

 - A risk map identifying, analyzing and prioritizing risks

 - Procedures for regular assessment of the situation of the Group’s employees and its subsidiaries, as well as of subcontractors or suppliers with whom it has an established business relationship, and finally of the communities and environment surrounding the Group’s operations, with regard to the underpinning Duty of Care risk map

 - Appropriate actions to mitigate risks or prevent serious harm to employees, suppliers and communities

 - A mechanism for alerting and collecting information on potential and actual Duty of Care risks

 - A system for monitoring the measures implemented and evaluating their effectiveness

 RISK MAPPING – Ksapa kicked off the process with a critical review of the Duty of Care risk matrix developed by Group internal audit and Risk Management teams:

 - We did so by triangulating the proposed risk map with the priorities outlined by a materiality assessment tool aligned with international standards on human rights, as well as a comprehensive review of publicly available reports, policies and action plans.

 - As a result, Ksapa outlined additional considerations for the Group to embed into its subsequent action plan – notably with regards to the recent pandemic, climate action, supply chain, D&I actions or role in the community.